Empowering Personal Growth Through Compassionate Counselling,

 If you’re feeling stuck, lost, overwhelmed, or weighed down by the past, you’re not alone.
-Life can be incredibly hard at times, and it’s okay to reach out for support.
+Life can be incredibly hard at times, and reaching out for support takes real courage.

-I offer one-to-one online counselling for anxiety, depression, major life changes, trauma, or relationship challenges.
-Maybe you’ve lost motivation or find yourself wondering what happiness really means to you.
-Together, we create a space where you can pause, feel heard, and begin to make sense of things.
+I offer one-to-one counselling online and in-person in Penarth for anxiety, depression, major life changes, trauma, and relationship challenges.
+Maybe you’ve lost motivation, feel disconnected from yourself or find yourself wondering what happiness really means.
+Together, we create a space where you can pause, feel truly heard, and begin to untangle what's holding you back.

 Working Together

-Many symptoms of anxiety, low mood or disconnection are normal responses to trauma.
-I bring a deep understanding of how trauma, especially childhood abuse, coercive control, and domestic violence, can affect the nervous system and sense of self.
+Feelings of anxiety, low mood or disconnection are often the body and mind's natural response to difficult experiences.
+I bring a deep understanding of how trauma, including childhood abuse, coercive control, and domestic violence, can affect your nervous system and your sense of self.

-Some people reach a point in life where they feel lost, unsure of who they are or what direction to take.
+You may have reached a point in life where they feel lost, unsure of who you are or what direction to take.
 Maybe the things that once brought joy no longer feel meaningful.
-If that’s where you are, we’ll spend time exploring what matters to you, and rediscover what makes you feel alive.
-You'll feel more focused and motivated to live a life that brings you happiness.
+If that’s where you are, we’ll spend time exploring what matters to you, reconnecting with what makes you feel alive, and finding your motivation again.

 Together, we’ll build awareness, develop practical tools, and gently reshape any unhelpful patterns.
-Psychoeducation will also form part of our time together.
+I'll also share insights and strategies to help you better understand yourself and what you're going through.

 What I Can Help With